xwp/stream/contributing.md

 The WordPress container includes the [Xdebug PHP extension](https://xdebug.org).
 It is configured to [autostart](https://xdebug.org/docs/remote#remote_autostart) and to [automatically detect the IP address of the connecting client](https://xdebug.org/docs/remote#remote_connect_back) running in your code editor.
 See [`.vscode/launch.json`](.vscode/launch.json) for the directory mapping from the WordPress container to the project directory in your code editor.

+### Mail Catcher

+We use a [MailHog](https://github.com/mailhog/MailHog) container to capture all emails sent by the WordPress container, available at [stream.local:8025](https://stream.local:8025).

 ### Scripts and Commands

 We use npm as the canonical task runner for the project.
 The following commands are available: